 It's also possible to build a signal controller that watches all related status Events from the railroad and CTC panel and makes independent decisions about the proper signal states and appearances.
-This type of controller would control its signals without any external computer involvement.
+This type of controller would be able to control its signals without any external computer involvement.